mapbender/mapbender/docs/api/setup.md

 You will get a JSON response like `{"token": "<token>"}` in the success case.

+## Security

+All users (except for the super user with the id 1, where this permission is automatically granted) need to have the global permission `access_api` in order to perform any operation on the API.
+Additionally, users need to have the specific permission required to perform an action, e.g. to duplicate an application, they need to have read rights on the existing application as well as the global permission `create_applications`

 ## Calling the API

 Call the API by supplying the obtained token in the Authorization header: